Fujifilm X100F vs Zeiss ZX1

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More prestigious: Has the Zeiss luxury appeal, which ensures a high resale value.

-If the number of relative strengths (bullet points above) is taken as a guide, the ZX1 is the clear winner of the contest (16 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the ZX1 emerges as the winner of the match-up (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X100F and the Zeiss ZX1 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the X100F or the ZX1.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.